 There are the obvious ones, like Nelson Mandela, Winston Churchill and Barack Obama, but we’re always looking for new voices to guide our leadership style.

-We cross-checked Fortune's 50 greatest leaders of 2019 with UK Google search volumes to see which leader's inspirational quotes we seek out and which we routinely ignore.
+We cross-checked Fortune’s greatest leaders with global search volumes in Google for ‘*name* + quotes’ and ‘quotes by *name*’ to see which leader’s inspirational quotes we seek out the most.

 Unsurprisingly, Bill dominates our list.
-Quotes from Microsoft's founder tot-up 33,000 searches a month around the world.
-But it's India that most coverts his words, with 9,200 searches a month, followed closely by the USA, his home, with just 7,800 searches.
+Quotes from Microsoft’s founder tot-up 26,500 searches a month around the world.

 Our favourite quote: “Your most unhappy customers are your greatest source of learning.”

 Fortune merge Bill and Melinda into one leadership force on its 2019 list.
 But according to search volume, Melinda is a voice of authority in her own right.
-She gathers interest from 400 inspiration-seekers worldwide, with 300 hailing from USA, 40 in India, 10 from the UK and 10 in Vietnam
+She gathers interest from 160 inspiration-seekers worldwide per month.

 Our favourite quote: “If you don’t set your own agenda, somebody else will.
 If I didn’t fill my schedule with things I felt were important, other people would fill my schedule with things they felt were important.”

 The Duke of Sussex is a more candid and sensitive leader than ever before, but surprisingly few people seek out his point of view.
-Just 150 people worldwide search for his quotes, but the geographical split is fairly unsurprising, with 60 from the USA, 40 in UK, 10 in Australia and 10 Canada.
+Just 110 people worldwide search for his quotes.

 A quote to make you punch the air: “There is a human cost to this relentless propaganda, specifically when it is knowingly false and malicious, and though we have continued to put on a brave face – as so many of you can relate to – I cannot begin to describe how painful it has been.
 Because in today’s digital age, press fabrications are repurposed as truth across the globe.
 One day’s coverage is no longer tomorrow’s chip-paper.”

 Fortune makes Prince Harry and Meghan Markle a powerful double-act in its greatest leaders list.
 But like Melinda Gates, Meghan is a tour de force leader and deserves her own space.
-Her honesty catches the imagination of people world-over - 350 people worldwide search for 'Meghan Markle quotes' breaking down as 150 in the USA and UK, 20 in India, 10 in Canada, 10 in the Philippines and 10 in South Africa.
+Her honesty catches the imagination of people world-over – 210 people worldwide search for ‘Meghan Markle quotes’.

 Meghan on gender equality at the senior levels: “Women make up more than half of the world’s population and potential, so it is neither just nor practical for their voices, for OUR voices, to go unheard at the highest levels of decision-making.”